 Geri also assists clients in navigating federal approvals for biotechnology products under the Coordinated Framework and counsels clients on US Food and Drug Administration and US Department of Agriculture approvals for products directly or indirectly added to food and feed.

-Counsel in three cases challenging agency application of guidance as an interpreative rule, obtaining preliminary and permanent injunctive relief enjoing the agency from recouping millions of dollars from children’s hospitals.
+Counsel in three cases challenging the agency application of guidance as an interpretative rule, obtaining preliminary and permanent injunctive relief enjoining the agency from recouping millions of dollars from children’s hospitals.
 Texas Children’s Hospital v.
 Burwell; Children’s Health Care v.
 Hargan; Children’s Hospital of TheKing’s Daughters v.
 Price

-Counsel for Cape Wind LLC in four consolidated cases that challenged approval of offshore wind energy project successfully defeating over 30 alleged claims.
+Counsel for Cape Wind LLC in four consolidated cases that challenged the approval of an offshore wind energy project successfully defeating more than 30 alleged claims.
 Public Employees for Environmental Responsibility v.
-Beaudreau)
+Beaudreau

 Obtained nonregulatory status for a genetically engineered strain of grass and defended the adequacy of agency NEPA compliance for field trials

 Defended the adequacy of the environmental assessment prepared by the US Army Corps of Engineers for a major Florida economic development project

 Counseled on NEPA litigation risks associated with a major offshore oil project to be located in the Beaufort Sea and developed a comprehensive approach for working with the government to minimize those risks

 Defended the adequacy of the environmental impact statement for a major interstate pipeline right-of-way approval.